makrai/notes/kashyapi21-repr-learn-cluster.md

   our method is more efficient in terms of training time and utilizing available training examples when compared to existing supervised clustering
   * better clustering results than other strong baseline models

+# 4 Experimental Results

+## 3.1 Datasets

+* To evaluate our proposed approach, we use two publicly available datasets:
+  * 20 newsgroups (20NG 2 ) and TREC Complex Answer Retrieval (CAR 3 )
+* As discussed earlier, for our proposed method, each training example consists of the ideal clustering of a set of documents.
+To produce enough such training samples, we choose to train and evaluate on multiple smaller clustering instances instead of a single but large clustering instance.
+We note that it will not make any difference in the way our baseline model is trained because they consume the training data in form of triples (SBERT Triplet), as long as we ensure that all models are trained on the same set of clustering examples.
+We take the following approach to construct such clustering benchmarks from the datasets (detailed statistics are presented in Table 2):

+### 20NG dataset is a widely used public collection of 18846 documents

+* docs categorized into any one of twenty topics
+* To convert this to a clustering benchmark, both train and test split of 20NG dataset is randomly grouped into sets of 50 documents along with their topic labels, resulting in 226 and 150 clustering instances respectively.
+Each set of 50 documents represents a single instance of clustering problem.

+### CAR dataset (version 2.0 year 1) is

+* a large collection of Wikipedia articles
+* Each article consists of text passages about a topic, segmented into hierarchical subtopics using sections
+* train/test split: we use train.v2.0 as train split (CAR train) and `benchmarkY1test` as test split (CAR test)
+* This dataset is originally designed for a passage retrieval task where passages in CAR articles are relevant for different sections under the over- arching topic of the article.
+This relevance information is part of the dataset in form of the ground truth.
+We assume that all relevant passages for an article are already retrieved and our focus is to cluster these passages.
+  So each article is a separate clustering problem where our task is to cluster all the passages of the article such that passages from same sections in the original article share the same cluster.
+We treat the section label under which a passage appears as the clustering label of the passage.

+* Section labels in CAR dataset are hierarchical.
+This provides an opportunity to evaluate our clustering models under different levels of granularity
+  * eg As depicted in Figure 2, passages p 6 and p 7 in article COVID 19 belong to the sections Cause and Cause/Transmission respectively
+    * For a coarse-grained view of the clustering, we consider p 6 , p 7 under the same topic cluster Cause
+    * for fine-grained clustering we have to consider p 6 , p 7 under separate subtopic clusters
+  * The CAR dataset provides both in form of top-level (coarse) and hierarchical (fine-grained) benchmarks.
+We train and evaluate our models on both flavors of the dataset.

+## 4.2 evaluation paradigm and present

+## 4.3 experimental results that demonstrate efficacy of the representation